 - 3.5 The local code is based on six core principles: - 1.
 Focusing on the purpose of the Council and on outcomes for the community, creating and implementing a vision for the local area. - 2.
 Members and Officers working together to achieve a common purpose with clearly defined functions and roles. - Promoting values for the Council and demonstrating the values of good governance through upholding high standards of conduct and behaviour. - 4.
 Taking informed and transparent decisions which are subject to effective scrutiny and managing risk. - 5.
 Developing the capacity and capability of Members and Officers to be effective. - 6.
-Engaging with local people and other stakeholders to ensure robust public accountability. - 3.6 The Council's Governance arrangements are overseen by a corporate group of senior officers consisting of - Legal and Democratic Services Manager, including their role as the Council's Monitoring Officer - Director of Finance and Corporate Services, including their role as the Council's Chief Finance (Section 151) Officer - Policy & Communications Manager - 3.7 On an on-going basis, this group monitors and reviews a detailed self-assessment.
-This is effectively a checklist which assesses the documents and processes, together with any other means used to measure compliance with the six supporting principles.

-- 3.8 The updated assessment is detailed in Appendix 2.
-This largely remains unchanged from the previous year; it is considered that the Council already has adequate arrangements in place that meet the requirements of good corporate governance. - 3.9 The assessment helps to identify internal factors and new external requirements that need to be addressed to ensure that the Council maintains effective governance arrangements.
+Engaging with local people and other stakeholders to ensure robust public accountability. - 3.6 The assessment for 2013/14 is detailed in Appendix 2.
+This largely remains unchanged from the previous year; it is considered that the Council continues to have adequate arrangements in place that meet the requirements of good corporate governance. - 3.7 The assessment helps to identify internal issues and new external requirements that need to be addressed to ensure that the Council maintains effective governance arrangements.